Goa Gajah (Elephant Cave): Visitor’s Info & Entrance Fees (Updated 2026)

 Goa Gajah dates all the way back to the 9th century (some sources say 10th).
 It was initially a meditation site for Buddhist monks and Hindu priests, which explains the mix of Buddhist and Hindu elements in the complex.

 The cave itself is believed to have been carved into the rock sometime around the 11th century during the reign of the Warmadewa dynasty.
-It was rediscovered in the 1920s by Dutch archaeologists and more relics were unearthed in the 1950s.

 The name Goa Gajah translates to “Elephant Cave” but there is no concrete evidence of elephants ever living here.
-The ongoing theory is that it was named after the Ganesha statue inside – a Hindu god with an elephant’s head.

-Others say that the cave was named after the carving at the entrance – claiming that it resembles an elephants head (I squinted as hard as I could and I still couldn’t see it.)
+Others say that the cave was named after the carving at the entrance, claiming that it resembles an elephants head (I squinted as hard as I could and I still couldn’t see it.)
 Either way, the name stuck around.

 The entire place is a massive complex that consists of temples, waterfalls, bathing pools, a huge courtyard, and even a flowing river in the very far end.

-Where is Goa Gajah located?
+Goa Gajah Location

 Goa Gajah is located approximately 5 kilometers southeast of Ubud in Bedulu, Gianyar.
 The exact location on Google Maps is Bedulu, Blahbahtuh, Gianyar Regency.
 It is a short drive from the centre of Ubud.

 The temple complex is easily accessible by car, motorbike, or scooter and is a popular stop for visitors exploring Ubud and surrounding areas.

 The site itself sits near the Petanu River which adds to the mystical ambiance.
 Here is the distance from major areas in Bali

 Goa Gajah Entrance Fee